-Fraser’s lectures extend Du Bois’s idea to the present and to the rest of the world.
-She asks: Can the anti-racist and anti-imperialist struggles of our era be usefully viewed as unrecognized labor struggles?
+Fraser’s lectures extended Du Bois’s idea to the present and to the rest of the world.
+She asked: Can the anti-racist and anti-imperialist struggles of our era be usefully viewed as unrecognized labor struggles?
 And if so, why stop there?
 Can we view feminist movements, too, as unacknowledged struggles over work in systems built on a gendered separation of paid “productive labor” from unpaid carework?

-Elaborating these hypotheses, Fraser argues that capitalist societies rely on three analytically distinct but mutually imbricated forms of labor: exploited, expropriated, and domesticated.
-She further argues that the historically shifting relations among these three faces of labor constitute the hidden ties among gender, race, and class.
-Disclosing those hidden ties, Fraser considers the relations among the three labor movements and evaluates the prospects for uniting them.
+Elaborating these hypotheses, Fraser argued that capitalist societies rely on three analytically distinct but mutually imbricated forms of labor: exploited, expropriated, and domesticated.
+She further argued that the historically shifting relations among these three faces of labor constitute the hidden ties among gender, race, and class.
+Disclosing those hidden ties, Fraser considered the relations among the three labor movements and evaluated the prospects for uniting them.

 June 14th – Gender, Race, and Class through the Lens of Labor: A Post-Intersectional Analysis of Capitalist Society

 In these dark times, many who remain committed to social justice sense the need to think big.
 Dissatisfied with single-issue, identity-based campaigns, they seek larger political paradigms that connect the disparate concerns and dispersed struggles of multiple movements.
 The term “intersectionality,” hugely popular among feminists and anti-racists, is one important marker of this aspiration.